History of Berliner FC Dynamo (1989–2004): Insolvency (2001–2002)

 Mario Maek led the team on a volunteer basis.
 BFC Dynamo participated in the 24th edition of the annual indoor tournament for all Berlin clubs in the NOFV-Oberliga in the Sporthalle Charlottenburg 5–6 January 2002.
 The team reached the play-offs after equalizing against Türkiyemspor Berlin 12 seconds before the final whistle.
 BFC Dynamo drew 1,500 spectators during the tournament.
 The club once again had to rely on its youth players.
 The average age of the squad was only 20 during the indoor tournament.
 It was still unclear whether the insolvency proceedings could be brought to a positive conclusion.
 The club was estimated to have about 144 different creditors.
 Insolvency administrator Hackländer estimated that 220,000 Euros would be required to succeed in the insolvency proceedings.
 Most of the money would need to be used to pay the club's debts for salaries to players and employees.
 The remaining creditors would have to share about 20,000 Euros.
 The club was contacted by the Swiss businessman Albert Koller, who might be interested in assisting the club and had experience in insolvency proceedings, having helped FC Luzern and Young Boys Bern out of similar situations.
 He traveled to Berlin and visited the club in the Sportforum Hohenschönhausen.
 BFC Dynamo was still participating in the 2001–02 Berlin Cup.
-The team was drwan against VfB Fortuna Biesdorf in the Round of 16.
+The team was drawn against VfB Fortuna Biesdorf in the Round of 16.
 The match was played at the Stadion im Sportforum on 13 March 2002.
 The team had difficulties putting a team together for the match.
 The match was played in the middle of the week.
 Only 9 players from the reserve team were available, the rest were either tied to their military service or prevented from participating because of work.
-Both Mario Maek and Bodo Ruwaleit therefore had to joined the team as players.
+Both Mario Maek and Bodo Ruwaleit therefore had to join the team as players.
 BFC Dynamo lost the match 1-6 and was eliminated form the cup.